LEEYJ1021/opssat-ad-detection-causal/README.md

 **Scope fit.** The paper addresses a general methodological question in anomaly and onset detection: which signal statistic should carry the primary decision signal when an alarm is intended to identify the onset of an anomalous episode?
 The contribution is not tied to a particular spacecraft, sensor, or detector, but concerns feature choice under dependent observations and controlled false-alarm rates.
 The analysis combines dependence-aware cluster-bootstrap AUROC with false-alarm-matched coverage to quantify both statistical discrimination and operational relevance across heterogeneous telemetry and industrial monitoring datasets.
 The companion paper (`opssat-ad-risk-optimization`) addresses the subsequent decision problem of how alarm thresholds can be selected under explicit risk criteria, including CVaR and conformal calibration; the present repository supplies the feature-choice inputs (`channel_scope.json`, `onset_posteriors.parquet`) and their methodological justification.
 Together, these components separate the feature-selection question addressed here from the subsequent risk-calibration problem.

 **What is, and is not, claimed.** The paper does not claim a new detector that outperforms published benchmarks (§19), nor does it claim a validated causal mechanism (§11.6, §14).
-It claims (a) a cross-dataset directional result concerning which feature family carries more information about anomaly onset, with estimator-free support in SMAP/MSL and SMD; (b) dependence-aware and false-alarm-matched quantification of the corresponding operational increment; and (c) explicit characterization of where the evidence is robust and where it remains conditional, including OPS-SAT-AD's estimator dependence and the unresolved feature reversal in CADC0873.
+It claims (a) a cross-dataset directional result concerning which feature family carries more information about anomaly onset, with estimator-free support in SMAP/MSL and SMD; (b) dependence-aware and false-alarm-matched quantification of the corresponding operational increment; and (c) explicit characterization of where the evidence is robust and where it remains conditional, including OPS-SAT-AD's estimator dependence, the small-K limit on formal testing (K = 5), the non-robust pooled `level` reversal, and the unresolved within-channel feature reversal in CADC0873.

 **Submission package.** The repository provides a reproducibility package containing the analysis code, data-provenance scripts, exact source scripts for the figures, development logs, and the robustness re-analysis in §11. `docs/METHODS_SUPPLEMENT.md` provides a manuscript-ready methodological record, while `docs/REPRODUCIBILITY_CHECKLIST.md` documents seeds, package versions, and expected runtimes (§17).
-The analyses underlying the cluster-robust and false-alarm-matched results in §11 can therefore be independently reproduced from the documented entry points and procedures described in §17, using the released artifacts rather than relying on undocumented intermediate processing.
+The analyses underlying the cluster-robust, small-K and false-alarm-matched results in §11 can therefore be independently reproduced from the documented entry points and procedures described in §17, using the released artifacts rather than relying on undocumented intermediate processing.

 ---